Which journey to design for making walking and cycling more attractive than driving and using public transports?

 Key ingredients to encourage cycling are to make cyclists’ journeys direct, fluid and safe.
 Learn more about why historical high streets have an important role to play, why making them safe for cyclists is the most urgent thing to do and why cyclists shouldn’t be pushed aside.

 FLUIDITY.
 Just like pedestrians, cyclists are using their own energy to move around.
 Just like pedestrians, they are objectively (not relatively) slower than motorised vehicles.
-That is why they need as less stops as possible to find their mode of transport worth it in terms of time-consumption.
-It is essential that they need to have a certain priority above motorists at junctions.
+This is why they need as less stops as possible to find their mode of transport worth it in terms of time-consumption.
+It is essential that they have right of way over motorists at junctions.
 How does this rule work in the UK?

 High streets are the most direct routes